Flank/flank/docs/test_artifacts.md

 ### Requirements
 1. Source code for test artifacts should be kept on the single repository for easier manage.
-2. Generating new artifacts coping to proper directory for local work purpose should be easy as single command run.
+2. Generating new artifacts and coping to proper directory for local work purpose should be easy as single command run.
 3. CI should be able to use dedicated test artifacts for each branch.
 4. Updating remote copy of test artifacts should be easy as possible.